-- 5.5.1 The Hunter Skills event will follow all District tournament rules with the following additions: The state event shall consist of two (2) phases.
-The first phase will be a responsibility exam and the second phase will be an orienteering course. - 5.5.1 The Hunter Skills event will follow all District tournament rules. - 5.5.2 There will not be a written test given prior to the state tournament but there will be a wildlife identification/hunter education test (Hunter Responsibility) Hunter Skills Safety Trail that teams will complete administered on-site. - 5.5.2a The questions for the Hunter Responsibility test Hunter Skills Safety Trail may include information gathered from both the copyright 2022 Today' Hunter North Carolina (official NC Hunter Education Manual) and the 2023-2024 NC Regulations Digest.
+- 5.5.1 The Hunter Skills event will follow all District tournament rules. - 5.5.2 There will not be a written test given prior to the state tournament but there will be a-Hunter Skills Safety Trail that teams will complete on-site. - 5.5.2a The questions for the Hunter Skills Safety Trail may include information gathered from both the copyright 2022 Today' Hunter North Carolina (official NC Hunter Education Manual) and the 2024-2025 NC Regulations Digest.
 The test will consist of 20 questions stations on the trail.
-Identification of animal skins, mounts, and animal tracks, as well as props used to portray equipment or scenarios. - 5.5.2b Participants will only be allowed to take the exam as a team individuals and use only what they are given into the testing facility on the trail.
+Identification of animal skins, mounts, and animal tracks, as well as props used to portray equipment or scenarios. - 5.5.2b Participants will take the exam as individuals and use only what they are given on the trail.
 Cell phones, cameras, or any other material is prohibited. - 5.5.2c Coaches will be allowed to monitor the event after all teams have completed.
-Coaches are not allowed to use any material or technology for permanent collection of information or ideas. (no cameras, phones, note pads, etc.) - 5.5.3 Participants will be assigned into groups at check-in to rotate with on the trail. - 5.5.3a Participants from the same teams and/or feeder teams will not be allowed in the same group. - 5.5.3b Each group will have an assigned trail guide to rotate with the team and to keep time for each station - 5.5.3c Participants will be given a maximum of 2 minutes (120 seconds) per station to answer the questions. - 5.53d Stations may have multiple questions.
+Coaches are not allowed to use any material or technology for permanent collection of information or ideas. (no cameras, phones, note pads, etc.) - 5.5.3 Participants will be assigned into groups at check-in to rotate with on the trail. - 5.5.3a Participants from the same teams and/or feeder teams will not be allowed in the same group. - 5.5.3b Each group will have an assigned trail guide to rotate with the team and to keep time for each station. - 5.5.3c Participants will be given a maximum of 2 minutes (120 seconds) per station to answer the questions. - 5.53d Stations may have multiple questions.
 Each station will be worth 10 points.
-Partial credit for answers at stations will be awarded to participants. - 5.5.3 The orienteering course will consist of three (3) legs.
-The total length, given in yards, of the three combined legs must not equal less than 100 yards and not more than 200 yards.
-No leg of one course may cross another course if multiple courses are used.
-The course will be set at 0 declination.
-Working as a team using their compass, knowledge and skill they will complete each leg.
-NO SCORE will be given for the first two (2) legs. - 5.5.3a Coaches will be allowed to monitor the event, during which time they will be escorted by a tournament official.
-No assistance verbally or non-verbally can be given from any coach to any team members for whom the coach is associated.
-ANY VIOLATION WILL RESULT IN A TEAM
+Partial credit for answers at stations will be awarded to participants.